E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Method

 \subsection{Memory Activation via Multi-Pathway Routing}

-E-mem formulates activation as a \textbf{Hierarchical Associative Routing} process, which performs coarse-grained localization to selectively transition memory units from archived memory to active inference.
-To accommodate the multifaceted nature of recall—ranging from broad narrative intents to precise entity details—we introduce a \textbf{Multi-Pathway Activation} framework.
+E-mem formulates activation as a Hierarchical Associative Routing process, which performs coarse-grained localization to selectively transition archived memory units to active inference.
+To accommodate the multifaceted nature of recall—ranging from broad narrative intents to precise entity details—we introduce a Multi-Pathway Activation framework.
 This mechanism routes the input query $q$ through three orthogonal signaling pathways operating in parallel:

 \begin{itemize} \item \textbf{Global Alignment ($\mathcal{P}_{\text{global}}$):} Activates memories via \textit{macroscopic narrative anchoring}.
-By efficiently computing the dense vector similarity and sparse lexical alignment between the query and the \textit{LLM-distilled summaries} ($s_i$), this pathway leverages the ``frozen reasoning'' of the summarization phase.
-It functions as a high-pass semantic filter, capturing the user's broader intent to exclude irrelevant noise and identify logically relevant segments, thereby mitigating the ``lost-in-the-middle'' phenomenon while ensuring high scalability.
+By efficiently computing the dense vector similarity and sparse lexical alignment between the query and the concise semantic summaries ($s_i$), this pathway leverages the ``frozen reasoning'' of the summarization phase.
+It functions as a high-pass semantic filter, capturing the user's broader intent to exclude irrelevant noise and identify logically relevant segments.

 \item \textbf{Semantic Association ($\mathcal{P}_{\text{vec}}$):} Activates memories based on implicit latent alignment between the query and the full episodic context ($\mathcal{E}_i$).
 Unlike the summary-based global path, this pathway utilizes high-dimensional vector similarity against the raw chunk embeddings.
 It serves as a robust failsafe to identify chunks that resonate with the query's abstract intent, specifically compensating for cases where critical semantic nuances may have been lost or distorted during the summarization process.